European and British contacts with China 1700-1800

 In 1727 Russia managed to sign a new treaty with China - the Treaty of Kiakhta ➚ - which was the main frontier post for the tea trade with Russia.
 Kiakhta is situated north of Ulan Bator on the Mongolian border.
 Russia had already signed a deal (written in Latin) - the Treaty of Nerchinsk in 1689.
 The success of the Russians in signing treaties with China must have rankled with the other Europeans keen to do the same.

-After 1753 a British mission to China led by Lt.
+A British mission to China led by Lt.
 Col. Charles Cathcart ➚ of the EIC set off in 1787.
 He unfortunately died in transit off Sumatra and the mission was abandoned.
-This was soon followed by the massive Earl of MacCartney mission in 1793/94.
+This was soon followed by the massive Earl of MacCartney mission of 1793/94.

 The thoughts of merchants, intellectuals and diplomats had little impact on ordinary people.
 In the UK the perspective, at the start of the 18th century, was China as an exotic almost mystical land far away.
 What they could see with their own eyes was the exquisite workmanship and taste of Chinese manufactures - particularly silk, ivory and lacquer-work.
 They were stunned by the light, thin porcelain.
 No heavy, dull European earthenware came close by comparison.